 Wham Line: Throughout the book, deceased characters end up in an afterlife that takes the form of crossing a desert.
 They ask Death what lies at the end of the desert, and he replies Judgement.
 At the end of the book, Brutha dies, asks the question and considers Death's answer, and then asks: "Which end?"

-What You Are in the Dark: When Brutha leads Vorbis through a labyrinth, he thinks: "I could run forward.
+When Brutha leads Vorbis through a labyrinth, he thinks: "I could run forward.
 I could hide, and he'd walk into one of the pits or a deadfall or something, and then I could sneak back to my room and who would ever know?
 I would."

 Also Vorbis when he is forced to examine himself after death, then Brutha again when he finds him there a century later.